valiton/harbourmaster-docs/drupalmodule.md

 * Configure the module
   ![](assets/drupal_install_5.png)

-The Drupal Module needs to be configured to communicate to Harbourmaster API and includes the widget js from the usermanager.
+The Drupal Module needs to be configured to communicate to Harbourmaster the API and includes the widget js from the usermanager.
+Once the Drupal module has been correctly configured, users will be able to register and log in using `<YOUR_DRUPAL_URL>/harbourmaster/login`, e.g. `www.thunder.dev/harbourmaster/login`.

 **HMS API CONFIGURATION**